VinceZK/Portal/docs/README.md

 I’ve never seen a real successful one that follows the approach.
 Maybe, a lot of demos, PoCs, toys, and preachers are using such technologies, like either model generates UI or UI generates model.

-## Draw UI
-A CRUD App, from architecture point of view, usually has 3 layers: DB, server-side logic, and UI-side logic.
-The whole business logic is spread among them.
-It is hardly to eliminate anyone of them.
-The server-side logic is used to glue DB and UI.
-Without this middle layer, UI may have to load the whole data from the DB.
-Just like you open an Office document on your desktop.
-But bear in mind, **a CRUD App is used by multiple users for concurrency accessing**.
-That is the fundamental difference comparing with personal Apps.
-So next, I will draw the UI.

-Depends on how you are familiar with the UI technologies, you can either draw the UI with a pencil and paper, or leverage some UI mockup tools, or directly using the formal UI development tools.
-Since I already have the UI in mind during modeling, and I can freely draw it using HTML and CSS, then I can save some time to convert UI mockups to the real UIs.
-My UI has 2 pages: Search&List page and Detail page.

 As I said on the 3 layers, you can hardly eliminate one.
 This rule also applies to design time.
 Each layer has its own modeling languages to describe the same entity.